w3f/Grants-Program/applications/Omnipass-light-wallet.md

 - **Description:** OmniPass is an open-source npm package designed to enable developers to quickly integrate an embedded light wallet into their dApps.
 It leverages WebAuthn passkeys with PRF (Pseudo-Random Function) extensions to generate deterministic, stateless private keys directly from user biometrics or hardware authenticators.
 This eliminates the need for seed phrases, persistent storage, or complex key management, recreating keys on-demand for each session.
 The package handles wallet creation, authentication, transaction signing, and integration with Polkadot/Substrate APIs, making it ideal for browser-based web apps.

-- **Relation to Substrate / Polkadot / Kusama:** OmniPass integrates directly with Polkadot.js libraries to connect to Substrate-based chains, enabling easy user onboarding for dApps on Polkadot, Kusama, or parachains.
-It supports testnet interactions out-of-the-box (e.g., signing transactions on Westend or Rococo) and promotes broader adoption by simplifying access to Substrate's runtime and light client features without requiring users to manage traditional wallets.
+- **Relation to Substrate / Polkadot / Kusama:** OmniPass integrates directly with Polkadot-api libraries to connect to Substrate-based chains, enabling easy user onboarding for dApps on Polkadot, Kusama, or parachains.
+It supports testnet interactions out-of-the-box (e.g., signing transactions on Paseo) and promotes broader adoption by simplifying access to Substrate's runtime and light client features without requiring users to manage traditional wallets.

 - **Team Interest:** As a solo developer with a background in web3 authentication, I've been fascinated by passkey-based wallets since discovering PRF extensions for encryption and key derivation.
 With PRF support expanding in 2025 (e.g., broader adoption in browsers like Chrome and Safari, and integrations in web3 tools), now is the perfect time to build an open-source solution that bridges web2 UX with Substrate's decentralized ecosystem.